karlkfi/mesos-compose-dind/README.md

 It is recommended to use Ubuntu, simply because it supports OverlayFS, used by docker to mount volumes.
 Alternate file systems may not fully support docker-in-docker.

-#### Boot2Docker Config (Mac)
+#### Docker-Machine Config (Mac)

-If on a mac using boot2docker, the following steps will make the docker IPs (in the virtualbox VM) reachable from the host machine (mac).
+If on a Mac using Docker-Machine, the following step will make the docker IPs (in the virtualbox VM) reachable from the host machine (Mac).

-1. Set the VM's host-only network to "promiscuous mode":
+1. Route traffic to docker through the Docker-Machine IP:

     ```
-    boot2docker stop
-    VBoxManage modifyvm boot2docker-vm --nicpromisc2 allow-all
-    boot2docker start
+    sudo route -n add -net 172.17.0.0 $(docker-machine ip dev)
     ```

-    This allows the VM to accept packets that were sent to a different IP.

-    Since the host-only network routes traffic between VMs and the host, other VMs will also be able to access the docker IPs, if they have the following route.

-1. Route traffic to docker through the boot2docker IP:

-    ```
-    sudo route -n add -net 172.17.0.0 $(boot2docker ip)
-    ```

-    Since the boot2docker IP can change when the VM is restarted, this route may need to be updated over time.
+    Since the Docker-Machine IP can change when the VM is restarted, this route may need to be updated over time.
     To delete the route later: `sudo route delete 172.17.0.0`